c3lang/c3-web/src/content/docs/references/docs/optionals_advanced.md

 fn int! example() { /* ... */ }
 ```

-## Handling “Empty” Optional
+## Handling an empty Optional

 ### File reading example
-- If the file is present the “Result” will be the first 100 bytes of the file.
+- If the file is present the Optional result will be the first 100 bytes of the file.
-- If the file is not present the “Excuse” will be `IoError.FILE_NOT_FOUND`.
+- If the file is not present the Optional `Excuse` will be `IoError.FILE_NOT_FOUND`.

 Try running this code below with and without a file called `file_to_open.txt` in the same directory.